CWempe/rest2influxdb/README.md

 # (un)known Issues

+* **NOT COMPATIBLE WITH openHAB 2.1, yet!!!!!**
+* The timestamps cannot be calculated correctly on macOS
-RRD compresses data, so the further you go into the past the bigger gaps you get between two data points.
+* RRD compresses data, so the further you go into the past the bigger gaps you get between two data points.
 see: https://github.com/openhab/openhab1-addons/wiki/rrd4j-persistence

-I am not sure if the defined timestamps are correct to read as much data as possible.
+* I am not sure if the defined timestamps are correct to read as much data as possible.
+*